Goldenjnr/Calculator/README.md

-This is a caluclator built using HTML, CSS and JavaScript
+This is a Caluclator built using HTML, CSS and JavaScript